11 Essential Savannah St. Patrick’s Day Survival Tips

 Savannah St. Patrick’s Day Parade

-Bring Plastic Cups
+Bring Plastic or Styrofoam Cups

-You want to make sure that you have some cash on hand for food and souvenirs.
-People will have tents set up all around downtown selling different types of food.
-Many of them only take cash.
-People will also be selling shirts, beads and other kinds of souvenirs.
+You want to ensure you have some cash on hand for food and souvenirs.
+Vendors will have tents all around downtown selling different types of food.
+Some of them only take cash.
+Vendors will also sell shirts, beads, and other souvenirs.
 There is a good chance that you will see something that you like.
-I also sell shirts for St. Patrick’s Day.
-Below is one of my St. Patrick’s Day designs.
+Below is a funny St. Patrick’s Day themed design.
 Click on the picture below for more info.

-Enjoy River Street
+Visit River Street

 Try Some Green Beer

 Here’s $5 off your first Lyft ride.

 St. Patrick’s Day in Savannah can be a wonderful time.
 The eleven tips above should help you have a great time.
 Click the image below to book your trip to Savannah St. Patrick’s Day trip today.